divyamojas/project-nexus/README.md

 ## 🤝 Contributions

-We're currently in our MVP development phase.
+We’re currently in our MVP development phase.
 Contributions are welcome post-beta launch.
-If you’re passionate about books, design systems, or thoughtful community tools — we'd love to hear from you.
+If you’re passionate about books, design systems, or thoughtful community tools — we’d love to hear from you.

 ---